USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- USC's games this season have gone over 51 points three of four times.

-- Colorado and its opponents have not yet combined to score more than 51 points in a game this season.
+- USC and its opponents have gone over the current 51-point total in three of four games this season.

 - The combined points per game average of the two teams, 46.3, is 4.7 points fewer than Saturday's over/under.

-- These two squads combine to allow 47.5 points per game, 3.5 fewer than this contest's over/under.
+- These two squads combine to surrender 47.5 points per game, 3.5 fewer than this contest's over/under.

-- The average total in Trojans games this season is 59.5, 8.5 points more than Saturday's over/under of 51.
+- The Trojans and their opponents have scored an average of 59.5 points per game in 2021, 8.5 more than Saturday's total.

-- The 51 total in this game is 2.8 points higher than the 48.2 average total in Buffaloes games this season.
+- The 48.2 PPG average total in Buffaloes games this season is 2.8 points fewer than this game's over/under.

 USC Stats and Trends